vvolfster/shrimpVueComponents/src/bigTools/firebaseAdminPanel/docs.md

 			- value: Object, // do not change directly.
 Will be updated automatically on firebase data change.
 			- fbRef: Object (this is the firebaseRef of entry.
 Useful if the component wants access to make changes to the entry)
 			- navFn(tableName, id): Function, allows navigation to other tables.
 Useful if the component wants the ability to navigate the adminPanel to another table and id.
+            - functions: Object, passes remove & detail functions in this object (so that the delegate may call them).
+             - remove() - available if noDelete was not passed in the config.
+             - detail() - available if actions were passed in the config or if storageKey was passed.
 		- **actions (object)** - Optional.
 Collection of functions that can be performed on each entry in the table.
 Each function is passed the following (in this order) when the user calls it:
 			1. id: String
 			2. value: Object